01124833532mo/CarCare/README.md

 - Export reports.

 ### Phase 08: Payment Integration
-Integrated Stripe for payment processing.
+-Integrated Stripe for payment processing.
-Developed and tested payment endpoints with webhooks for event notifications.
+-Developed and tested payment endpoints with webhooks for event notifications.
 ---

 ## 🛠️ Technologies Used